ChrisMaherLab/INTEGRATE-Vis/README.md

 write.table(ideo,"Desktop/ideogram.hg38.tsv", sep="\t", quote=F, row.names = F)
 ```

-Domain_table.tsv can be created by the python script domain_table.prep.py under the src/ dir.
+Domain_table.tsv can be created by the python script domain_table.prep.py under the src/ directory.

-Both ideogram.hg38.tsv and domain.table.tsv have also been included under the data/ dir.
+Both ideogram.hg38.tsv and domain.table.tsv have also been included under the data/ directory.

 ### output